sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 Notes to self before bed:

-Fix padding discrepancy between /blog and /stuff on mobile
+- Fix padding discrepancy between /blog and /stuff on mobile

-Reconsider popup position (fixed? absolute?) and how to darken rest of site behind it (huge box shadow?
+- Reconsider popup position (fixed? absolute?) and how to darken rest of site behind it (huge box shadow?
 Is that legit CSS?)

 Add content:
-Contact
+* Contact
-Front page (hero?)
+* Front page (hero?)

+</div><div class="tweet">

 ## Day 13/#100DaysOfCode